AI Networking Infrastructure for Scalable Enterprise AI

 Implement zero-trust networking principles with encryption in transit and access controls for AI data flows.

 Tip: Start with a hybrid approach that combines high-performance networking for training workloads with cost-effective Ethernet for inference and data processing tasks.
+Learn more about SONiC in AI Networking

 As AI models continue to grow in complexity and scale, your networking infrastructure must evolve to meet emerging demands.
 Consider these forward-looking strategies:

-• 800G Ethernet Adoption: Prepare for next-generation bandwidth requirements with 800GbE infrastructure planning
+• 800G Ethernet Adoption: Prepare for next-generation bandwidth requirements with 800GbE infrastructure planning (See our full guide on 400G Ethernet NICs)

 • Optical Networking: Evaluate coherent optical solutions for long-distance, high- bandwidth AI workloads